East Harbor: Restoration

 After an oxygen depletion and fish kill in 2001, the town of Truro and the National Park Service began to explore options to restore the estuary.
 They focused on a drainage pipe connecting Pilgrim Lake to Cape Cod Bay.
 This ~700 ft, 4 ft diameter culvert had been fitted with clapper valves to allow freshwater to drain out of Pilgrim Lake, but prevented marine tides from flowing back into the system.

 To restore partial tidal exchange and to improve water quality, they opened the clapper valves, which have remained open continuously since November 2002.
 Despite limits on tidal exchange imposed by the pipe's small diameter, and the distance that it travels underground, they have observed a substantial response in the recovery of salinity and estuarine biota.

-In June 2008, Pilgrim Lake was officially renamed back to its original moniker, East Harbor.
+Though not able to return to use as a ship-accessible harbor, in June 2008, Pilgrim Lake was officially renamed back to its original moniker, East Harbor.

-The 720-acre East Harbor system, includes Moon Meadow, Salt Meadow and the East Harbor lagoon.
+The 720-acre East Harbor system includes Moon Meadow, Salt Meadow and the East Harbor lagoon.